bvaisvil/zenith/README.md

 ### Debian/Ubuntu based Linux distributions

-The latest package files are hosted on bintray and require distributions based on Debian >= 9 or Ubuntu >= 16.04
+The latest deb packages are hosted on [bintray](https://bintray.com/sumwale/debian/zenith) and require distributions based on Debian >= 9 or Ubuntu >= 16.04

 - Import the bintray public key:
 ```